David Heaf's One-box Hive Experiment -- Started April 2014

 24 August 2018

 With the help of visitors Lynn Roberts and Emma Vowles the rearmost 10 frames were inspected and photographed.
 They were all heavy with honey.
-Brood nest frames were viewed with the help of Lynn Roberts' rotatable holder for frames.
+Brood nest frames were viewed with the help of Lynn Roberts' rotateable holder for frames.
 Drone brood in worker cells was present on frame 10 counting from the front.
-Queen-laid eggs were seen on frame 9 from the front.
+Queen-laid eggs were seen on frame 9 from the front (but see below).
 There were still lots of drones present despite the lateness in the season.
 The photos below show the liberal propolisation of the top-bar cloth between the top-bars.
 Inspection was stopped at frame 9 as the weather was not ideal and the bees were becoming agitated.
 A further inspection of the brood nest is warranted to check for queen failure (drone layer).

 Above left: frame 3 from the back Above right: frame 9 from the back on Lynn Roberts' frame holder